noddde

 Sagas are declared under the processModel key in the domain configuration and live in their own top-level section because they are neither pure write-model (they subscribe to events) nor pure read-model (they dispatch commands).

-For a detailed guide on defining sagas, associations, and handlers, see Sagas.
+For a detailed guide on defining sagas, on map entries, and handlers, see Sagas.

 The Buses